Mandarin Translators for Legal Document Translation

-Chinese to English business document translation services play an important role in today’s global economy.
+Chinese to English legal document translation services play an important role in today’s global economy.
 More than one billion people call China home – making Chinese the world’s most widely-spoken language.
 In fact, 20% of the world’s population speaks Chinese!
-So, of course, if you want your business to have any kind of global outreach, you’re going to need a Chinese language translator to do a professional Chinese translation at some point.
+So, of course, if you want your business to have any kind of global outreach, you’re going to need a Chinese language translator to do a professional English to Chinese legal translation at some point.

-However, it’s not as simple as just gathering some documents together to translate English to Mandarin and to translate Chinese to English!
+However, it’s not as simple as just gathering some legal, technical and medical papers together to have English documents translated to Mandarin Chinese and to have Chinese documents translated to English!

 Under the Chinese umbrella, there are several different languages, with Mandarin, Cantonese, and Hakka being some of the most well-known.
 Out of these, Mandarin is the most popular, and it’s actually considered the official language of the People’s Republic of China.
-It’s also the standard language of commerce in Taiwan – so if you’re planning on doing any kind of business in the area, you’ll need someone who specializes specifically in Mandarin translation.
-You will also need to decide whether you will need simplified or traditional Chinese characters, or both.
-As a general rule of thumb, simplified Chinese characters are for a mainland Chinese audience, while traditional Chinese characters are widely used in Chinese-speaking areas outside of the mainland.
+It’s also the standard language of commerce in Taiwan – so if you’re planning on doing any kind of business in the area, you’ll need a professional Chinese translator who specializes in translating English documents to Mandarin Chinese.

-You will also need to decide whether you will need simplified or traditional Chinese characters, or both.
-As a general rule of thumb, simplified characters are for a mainland Chinese audience, while traditional characters are widely used in Chinese-speaking areas outside of the mainland.
+You will also need to decide whether to have your English documents translated using simplified Chinese characters, traditional Chinese characters, or both.
+As a general rule of thumb, simplified Chinese characters are for a mainland Chinese audience.
+So you will be looking to translate your English document to Simplified Chinese.

 Even though they all come with different words and nuances, all of the Chinese languages use the same core set of Chinese characters.
 However, that doesn’t mean these languages are easy to deal with!

-In fact, doing an English to Chinese translation is one of the hardest things to do.
+Doing an English to Chinese document translation is one of the hardest things to do for a China language translator.
 In addition to all of the different characters, most of the grammatical rules are completely opposite from what you see in English.
-As a result, your certified Mandarin Chinese translator won’t be able to go word for word.
+As a result, your certified English to Mandarin Chinese translator won’t be able to go word for word.
 Instead, your Chinese document translation will take some time – because your Mandarin translator will have to decide which phrases are most appropriate for each sentence.

-If your Chinese language translator picks the wrong phrase, your documents will give off the wrong vibe – something you simply can’t afford in the corporate world!
+If your English to Mandarin translator picks the wrong phrase, your documents will give off the wrong vibe – something you simply can’t afford in the corporate world!

-Whether you’re seeking Mandarin to English translation services or needing to translate Chinese documents to English, there are a few things you need to know:
+Whether you’re seeking Mandarin to English document translation services or needing to translate Chinese legal documents to English, there are a few things you need to know: